What is Gender-based violence (GBV)?

 You have the right to express your preference to talk with either a female or a male staff from UNHCR.

-You can seek help confidentially by calling available hotlines or, if urgent, coming in person to the UNHCR office.
-To see the phone number and address of each office, please click here.
+You can seek help confidentially by contacting UNHCR office.
+To see the contact information of each office, please click here